chiteroman/PlayIntegrityFix/README.md

 Some modules which modify system can trigger DroidGuard detection, never hook GMS processes.

+## Certify Play Store and fix Google Wallet
+Follow this steps:
+- Clear Google Wallet data and cache.
+- Clear Google Play Store data and cache.
+- Clear GSF (com.google.android.gsf) data and cache.
+- Flash my module in Magisk/KernelSU (if you already have my module, just ignore this step)

+Then reboot device and should work.
+Also some users recommend to clear GMS data and cache but for me it wasn't necessary.

 ## Read module logs
 You can read module logs using this command:
 ```